tlepple/iceberg-intro-workshop/README.md

  * To evaluate Apache Iceberg with data stored in an S3a service (minio) on a traditional linux server.

 My goal in this exercise was to go a little deeper than your typical `How To` guide that uses docker to spin up an enviroment.
-If that is what you are interested in the
-[Apache Iceberg website](https://iceberg.apache.org/spark-quickstart/) has a great quickstart for that.
+If that is what you are interested in the [Apache Iceberg website](https://iceberg.apache.org/spark-quickstart/) has a great quickstart for that.
 It has been my experience that to truely understand how some technologies work you need to know how they are wired together.
 I took the time to install all the components manually and then I built the setup script in this repo so others could try it out too.
 Please take the time to review that script `setup_iceberg.sh`.
 Hopefully it becomes a reference for you one day.

+---
+But Why Apache Iceberg:

+A couple of items really jumped out at me when I read the documentation for the first time and I immediately saw the significant benefit it could provide.
+Namely it could reduce the overall expense of enterprises to store and process the data they produce.
+We all know that saving money in an enterprise is a good thing.
+Here are the two items that really hit home for me:

+  *  Iceberg is designed for huge tables and is used in production where a single table can contain tens of petabytes of data.
+This data is store in modern day object stores in either a cloud provider or on-prem.
+The savings here can be significant.
+  *  Even multi-petabyte tables can be read from a single node, without needing a distributed SQL engine to sift through table metadata.
+That means that the examples I give below could possibly be used to query that data stored in object stores with out needing to dedicate expensive compute servers.

 ---